stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Refactor function parameter names in the command_handler and information_printer modules
 - [x] Add Buffs to the game
 - [x] Add Potions to the game
+- [x] Create a spell_dots DB table and load dot information from there.
+Somehow link that table to paladin_spells_template
+- [x] Add DoTs to the game

 # Low Priority TODOs
 - Add more monsters and subzones